smartcontractkit/documentation/docs/Node Operators/performing-system-maintenance.md

 cd ~/.chainlink && docker run -p 6688:6688 -v ~/.chainlink:/chainlink -it --env-file=.env smartcontract/chainlink local n
 ```

-You should see the same `[INFO]` message that the node is waiting for lock on the db file.
+You should see the same logging messages on the first node indicating that it is waiting for the database lock.
 You may now shut down the second instance of the node and the original instance automatically obtains a lock and resumes normal operation.

 ## Failover Node Example